OpenCPIsland/KeyChainWindows/instructions.md

 2. Installed the **latest Windows SDK**.
 3. Configured the build settings in Visual Studio for the correct architecture and SDK.
 4. Successfully built the project using the provided instructions.
+5. After the DLL is built, place the outputted DLL into your custom Club Penguin Island client directory **CP Island_Data/Plugins/x86_64/** folder.

 This document serves as the primary reference for setting up and building the DLL.